 We do not know for sure the origin of the complaint and there are several theories as to what causes it but severe tinnitus is thought to be sourced in multiple areas from the inner ear up through the limbic system (emotional areas) of the brain and other higher cortical areas.
 What most theories have in common is the concept of masking.

-With the exception of some medically treated hearing loss there is no actual cure for tinnitus.
-Luckily there are numerous ways the tinnitus, or your reaction to it, can be managed..
+There are numerous ways the tinnitus, or your reaction to it, can be managed.

 Townsville: Hermit Park, Condon